BurendoUK/burendo-aws-labs/Labs/wordpress-via-iac/terraform-fundamentals.md

 Variables can have a default value which is used if a variable value is not supplied at `apply` time.

 ![A variable resource block with a default value](./images/variable.png)

+Read more about variables on the [Terraform values documentation](https://developer.hashicorp.com/terraform/language/values).

 ## Terraform State
 The 'state' is an overview of what resources have been deployed (& managed by Terraform) in an environment.